ente-io/ente/docs/docs/auth/faq/index.md

 You can access your codes on the web at [auth.ente.io](https://auth.ente.io).

-### Does Ente Authenticator require an account?
+### Does Ente Auth require an account?

-Answer: No, Ente Authenticator does not require an account.
+No, Ente Auth does not require an account.
 You can choose to use the app without backups if you prefer.

-### Can I use the Ente 2FA app on multiple devices and sync them?
+### Can I use Ente Auth on multiple devices and sync them?

-Yes, you can download the Ente app on multiple devices and sync the codes, end-to-end encrypted.
+Yes, you can download the Ente Auth on multiple devices and sync the codes, end-to-end encrypted.

 ### What information about my codes is stored on Ente server?